michaelharris7/roman-way-barber-front/README.md

 - API GET for services
 - API GET for documents

-### TODOs:
-- Create Components
-x Nav Bar
-- Style all view pages
-- Integrate API connections with microserving apps x Angular Bootstrap

 ### Project Requirements:
-- Angular application for the front end portion of the system
+- [x] Angular application for the front end portion of the system
-- Rails API for the backend
+- [x] Rails API for the backend
-x Use Github for version control
+- [x] Use Github for version control
-- Use TDD for Rails API application
+- [x] Use TDD for Rails API application

 ## Angular CLI Configuration Details